Hot Tub Purchasing Tips

-Three years ago, we purchased our first stand-alone hot tub.
-We have had swimming pools that had spas attached to them, and we have even had a jetted bathtub, but we had never had a stand-alone hot tub until recently.
-It is the first time in 30 years that we have not had a swimming pool, but thus far our family is really enjoying having a hot tub.
+A few years ago, my wife and I purchased our first stand-alone hot tub.
+We have had swimming pools that had spas attached to them, and have had jetted bathtubs, but we had never had a stand-alone hot tub until then.
+It was the first time in 30 years that we had not had a swimming pool, but we have really enjoyed having a hot tub.

 Hot tubs have continued to increase in popularity in recent years.
 There are many reasons for this recent trend.
 Unlike swimming pools, hot tubs can be used year-round.
 In addition, hot tubs take up less space and provide a good alternative to a pool in the smaller backyards of many homes being built today.
 Especially when compared to in-ground swimming pools, hot tubs provide a more affordable option.
 But the number one reason is that soaking in a hot tub is extremely relaxing, and is just about as good as life gets.